 - Clarity and engagement of writing style.
 The article (including tables, figures, appendices, and supplementary online materials, if applicable) is well written, in a style that is both clear and engaging, such that readers’ level of understanding and interest is high.

 - Promise for inspiring future research directions.
 The study holds great potential to serve as a model for future research; it opens up new ways to conduct research or new research questions to explore.

 - Attention to context.
 The authors show a sophisticated awareness of the constraints and affordances that the specific local context of the research brings for the study.

 - Potential to have an impact on language-related human and world problems.
 The study makes a contribution to knowledge about language that holds potential for improving the conditions of individuals, groups, and/or societies in the world, beyond the research.

 - Attention to vulnerable, disadvantaged, or under-researched populations.
 In their study the authors show sensitivity towards vulnerable or disadvantaged populations or populations less frequently examined in research, and as a result the study strengthens the field’s capacity for building knowledge that is beneficial to such populations.

 Instructions for Submission of Nominations.
 We call for outstanding research articles published during the previous calendar year.
+For the 2019 call, articles should have been published in 2018.
 Candidate articles should be nominated by editors of peer-reviewed journals published within or outside of North America (both print and on-line and both inside and outside the field of applied linguistics); each journal can submit up to two nominations.
 Eligibility is not limited to authors who are AAAL members.

 The Award Committee members will rate and rank the research articles submitted in a given year and then report their final decision to the Executive Committee.
 At the discretion of the Award Committee, the award may or may not be presented during a given year.
 A reason not to make an award would be an insufficient number of nominations, or no nominated article that meets the excellence expected.